JasonHy14/assignment4/README.md

 Since I was only going to show a portion of a sequence at a time, added both indices to the alignment and a transparent rectangle showing the active selection on the complete-sequence view.
 This helps keep the alignment in context, without breaking the true structure of the data.
 This makes it easy for the system to work with an arbitrary length sequence and maintain a mental model of the data.

-As far as the alignment itself, I went for a fairly clean view similar to many alignment viewers like MUSCLE.
-I liked MUSCLE's combined coloring+textual encoding of the amino acids, and I thought it worked well here.
+As far as the alignment itself, I went for a fairly clean view similar to many alignment viewers like MEGA.
+I liked MEGA's combined coloring+textual encoding of the amino acids, and I thought it worked well here.
 I grouped amino acids by type (see biological improvements), as I noticed a pure textual encoding was hard to read and discriminate.

 ## 2. Outside Code